ObviusOwl/go-imp/docs/features.md

 The parameter name is the name of the paramer on the command line.
 It is case sensitive.
 The address is the target address where to store the value.
 The type must be exactly one of the both lower case values `str` or `int`.
 The default value must be of the type declared in the type field.
-The same parsing rule applies as for string literals in the assembly (double quoted and excaped string).
+The same parsing rules apply as for string literals in the assembly (double quoted and escaped string).

 To build the executable run (skip go build if already compiled):